25 Retailers That Will Give You the Most Money for Your Old Stuff

 Those untouched golf clubs are too clunky and awkward to be taking up your valuable storage space.
 Instead of kicking them to the curb, swap them for a gift card with the Golf Warehouse’s trade-in program.
 You’ll select the type, brand, and model of each club to find out what they’ll give you, then send them off with a prepaid packing slip and wait for the rewards to roll in.
 Don’t stop at golf clubs, though.
 Follow these tips to clear out all kinds of clutter from your home.

-There’s no reason your closet cast-offs should be destined for the dump.
-While there are options aplenty for donating old garments, you can also make a quick buck by reselling nicer brand and designer name clothing on Poshmark.
-All you need to do is snap photos of the items and upload them to the app.
-Then, prepare to rake in big bucks; some of the Poshmark’s top sellers report making between $10,000 to $100,000 a year.
-Bonus: After you list your clothes, you can snap up one or two secondhand steals for yourself.
+Although there are options aplenty for donating your closet’s cast-offs, you can also make extra money by reselling nicer brands and designer clothing on Poshmark.
+Simply snap photos of the garments, upload them to the app, and set a price for each item.
+If you’re lucky, it can turn into a full-time gig; some of the Poshmark’s top sellers report making up to $100,000 a year.
+Bonus: After you list your clothes, you can nab one or two secondhand steals for yourself.

-Consider trading in that old TV instead of tossing it.
-Participating Best Buy locations will recycle everything from dishwashers to vacuums to digital cameras free of charge.
-And before you go, check the company’s Current Promotions page to get the scoop on the best trade-in deals.
-You can get $200 off a new MacBook Air when you turn in an old one, or save up to $650 on a new Samsung Galaxy by trading in your old model.
-Want to do more?
+It pays to upgrade your old appliances—literally.
+Participating Best Buy locations will recycle everything from dishwashers and vacuums to digital cameras free of charge.
+Before you go, check the company’s Current Promotions page to get the scoop on the best trade-in deals.
+Right now, for example, you can get $200 off an Olympus Camera when you turn in an old (but still working) interchangeable-lens digital camera, or save up to $700 on a new Samsung Galaxy by trading in your outdated model.
 Learn more simple tricks to reduce waste—and save money.